mb64/KATch2/README.md

 Our BDDs always store all intermediate levels.
 This is particularly relevant for SPP, where it is not clear what a missing level would indicate (zero, one, or top for the missing variables).
 In the future, we can investigate whether it is profitable do introduce a more complex scheme that can skip intermediate levels.

-**Difference with KATch:** Unlike KATch, we have only binary fields, thus significantly simplifying the implementation of SPs and SPPs.
-Additionally, we support complement on SPPs, which KATch does not support (it would be possible to support in KATch, but it would require significant re-engineering of SPPs, due to the unbounded domain).

-## STs

-- ST<T>: symbolic transition

-Symbolic transitions represent, for each T, a set of packet pairs that can transition to T. These are represented as a finite map from T to SPP's.

-A symbolic transition can be deterministic or nondeterministic, depending on whether the SPPs associated with different T's are disjoint.
-We typically keep ST's in deterministic form.

 ## Aut